dmbarbour/wikilon/docs/NetworkModel.md

 Work on [Live Sequence Charts](http://www.wisdom.weizmann.ac.il/mathusers/amarron/bp-sigerl2010.pdf) might offer an interesting basis for coordinating apps.
 This is easily built upon AVMs and the current network structure.

-## Conversations based Communications? (probably not)

-Simple message passing communication is weak for failure handling, and too fine grained.
-A possibly better approach is to reify connections or conversations, such that we can have coarse-grained failures.
-This suggests a general feature for AVM hosts, to support many long-running connections or conversations.

-Some basic ideas should remain more or less the same:

-* upon receiving correspondence, an AVM may:
- * maintain its own state
- * update conversations with other machines
-* information is received with secure context
-* the step function is separate from state
-* state is specific and internal to each AVM

-The different idea here is that we're updating a 'conversation'.
-I'm not entirely sure what that means, but it isn't the same as sending a message, and it does imply that conversations are both stateful and shared.
-Conversations might then be modeled using a tuple spaces, publish-subscribe, behavioral programming, or perhaps CRDTs tuned for multiple participants.

-Without a concrete model for a conversation, this idea cannot succeed.
-Realistically, I think most conversational models are simply too complicated, putting too much logic or state into the network layer or hindering purely functional implementations.
-An arbitrary CRDT isn't an option... it would need to be something specific.
-Tuple spaces aren't good if they require arbitrary pattern matching.
-Behavioral programming doesn't decentralize nicely.
-Publish-subscribe has too much implicit routing and subscriptions management.

-A minimal *connections-based* communication might be viable.

-But, with connections, it isn't clear how they should interact with substructural types, nor how one should go about 'receiving' a connection.
-Also, the protocols around forming connections, naming them, closing them, receiving them, etc. would clutter the simple type signatures I'm hoping to preserve.

-We can always model connections explicitly above the messaging layer.
-We can even benefit from buffering and grouping and similar.
-So maybe that is the right way to do it.
-Stick with simple messaging at the network layer, with just enough feedback to react to network conditions.

-Fortunately, AVMs are purely functional.
-It won't be difficult to explore new models within or below AVMs.